smash-transport/smash-vhlle-hybrid/docs/user/configuration_file.md

          - "foo.baz"
         ```

+    ??? warning "Each parameter requires a scan specification"
+        Parameters specified in the `Scan_parameters` list need to be accompanied by their scan values to be specified in the `Software_keys` section of the same stage [:material-arrow-right-box: the parameters scan syntax](scans_syntax.md).

 ## The initial conditions section

 There is no specific key of the `IC` section and only the generic ones can be used.